|This Practice Test||Number of questions on each practice test:||Indiana Road Rules: 34|

-- Let your Indiana driver’s license expire for more than 180 days
+- Let your driver’s license expire for more than 180 days

-- Have six or more active points on an Indiana driving record and want to renew your a driver’s license
+- Have six or more active points on your driving record and want to renew your driver’s license

 What You Must Know about the Indiana Knowledge Test

 The Official BMV written knowledge test is based on information contained in the driver’s manual.
 The purpose of the test is to make sure you have read the manual and have a good understanding of traffic laws and safe driving practices.
 You must be able to read and understand highway signs regulating, warning, and directing traffic.

 You should arrive at a licensing branch at least one hour before the branch closes, otherwise you will not be allowed to take the test.

 If you fail the test you must wait until the next business day before you can take it again.